Suzanne

 and organize their technical and research information and to create text and

-illustrations for documentation, product manuals and client brochures in printed
+illustrations for documentation, product manuals and client brochures.
+She provides technical consulting services

 for the intellectual